emptylight370/siyuan-vscodelite-edit/README.md

 - v2.3.6
   - Fix the issue of bazaar tab color in bright mode
+  - Add mouse hover style for other division line
 - v2.3.5
   - Fix the issue where the shadow of a custom list sequence was displayed in the wrong position
   - Add code snippet: Fix the display position of the list sequence shadow by queguaiya